Complexity management

 Complexity management is a business methodology that deals with the analysis and optimization of complexity in enterprises.

-Effective complexity management is based on four pillars: alignment with the overall strategy of the company, transparency over all costs and benefits of complexity, identifying the optimization benefits, related measures and managing the trade-offs between parts of the total value chain (the totality of all the company's activities), and sustainable infrastructure such as IT tools, incentives and processes.
+Effective complexity management is based on four pillars: 1) alignment with the overall strategy of the company, 2) transparency over all costs and benefits of complexity, identifying the optimization benefits, 3) related measures and managing the trade-offs between parts of the total value chain (the totality of all the company's activities), and 4) sustainable infrastructure such as IT tools, incentives and processes.

-Complexity management has recently been enabled by new technology, leading to detailed analysis and simulation of complexity, optimization measures, and their effects down the entire value chain.
+Complexity management has benefited from technology, leading to detailed analysis and simulation of complexity, optimization measures, and their effects down the value chain.

 Fields of complexity in enterprises

 Complexity appears in the following fields: